Surprising Reasons to Minimize Kids Clothing

 - The water used to create a single pair of jeans is as much as a normal person drinks in seven years!
 (Planet Aid)

 - Just washing clothing made of synthetic fibers introduces micro-plastics into our water systems (American Chemical Society)

 - Synthetic fibers can take up to 200 years to decompose and over 70% of today’s clothing are made with them.
 (Planet Aid)

 - US donated clothing which isn’t resold is exported to foreign countries for almost $700m annually (BBC)

 Shocking, right?
-I’ve started to look at clothing a lot differently since discovering the startling waste statistics.
-I try to buy natural fibers, used clothing, hang on to items as long as possible, reuse them when I can and overall just consume less.
+I’ve started to look at clothing a lot differently since discovering startling waste statistics.
+I try to buy natural fibers, used clothing, hang on to items as long as possible, reuse them when I can, and overall just consume less.